jmaasch/reproducible-research/blogs/frictionless_demo_blog.md

 <img width="1030" alt="demo5" src="https://user-images.githubusercontent.com/50045763/105935027-3dae0700-601f-11eb-8ad2-6a295272c054.png">

-Note that the message label provides a useful elaboration on just what causes our CSV file to be deemed invalid.
+Note that the `message` and `description` values provide a useful elaboration on the reason our CSV file is deemed invalid.

 <img width="1028" alt="demo6" src="https://user-images.githubusercontent.com/50045763/105934849-f0319a00-601e-11eb-9b57-8b562b1132ec.png">

+## Bottom line

+The `frictionless` framework is a convenient way to wrap your data validation needs directly into your existing Python data analysis pipeline.
+Choose whichever syntax works for you – Python or command line.